- Discover CFAR

 SPRC also works on Community Outreach both locally and internationally.
 Locally, the Community Action Board (CAB) is pursuing community-based research priorities and translational research opportunities.
 SPRC also works closely with Public Health-Seattle & King County to stimulate collaborative research projects and evidence-based policy development.
 The SPRC works with the International Core to identify collaborative research and translational research opportunities, as well as with the University of Nairobi Center for HIV Prevention and Research (UNCHIVPR) on translational research for HIV prevention.

 In addition to its Services, the SPRC provides ongoing mentorship and educational opportunities for social and behavioral scientists in the area of HIV/AIDS.
 Some of the SPRC's activities are listed below:

 The SPRC holds a series of sociobehavioral research methodology workshops throughout the year.
 Past topics include Depression Measurement in HIV Research, Mathematical Modeling, and topics in Qualitative Research Methods.
-Details may be found on the CFAR calendar.
+Details may be found on the CFAR event calendar.

 The SPRC Sponsors periodic research seminars, featuring sociobehavioral researchers.
-Details may be found on the CFAR calendar.
+Details may be found on the CFAR event calendar.

-Joint Brownbag Series with Public Health-Seattle & King County
+SPRC Lunch Box Series with Public Health-Seattle & King County